datajaguar/jaguarqa/README.md

 #### 5) Tips to save work dirtories

-It's up to testers to keep the work directory.
+It's up to tester to keep the work directory.
 For example, we can save a work directory by attaching a version number to archiev the test results for each release:

 ```
 /home/andrew/t/azhang/Jaguar_QA_HOME